neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 message = self.get_input_string_port('message', default='No message!')
 ```

-message is one of possibly many task **string input ports**.
+message is one of possibly many task string input ports.
 What ```get_input_string_port('message', default='No message!')``` does behind the scenes is read the value of message from the file ports.json which is found under mnt/work/input/.
 (Keep in mind that you don't have to worry about these inner workings if you don't want to!)
 If the value is not specified, it returns a default value.

 The name of the output directory is obtained using the ```get_output_data_port``` function (inherited from **GbdxTaskInterface**) and the output directory is created.